TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.14.md

 ---

-And they said, Some [say] John the Baptist; some, Elijah; and others, Jeremiah, or one of the prophets.
+They said, "Some say John the Baptizer, some, Elijah, and others, Jeremiah, or one of the prophets."